chef-boneyard/chef-rfc/rfc0001-resource-guard.md

-With the `guard_interpreter` attribute, we have the following more concise, less cumbersome, and less error-prone expression when for the same `powershell-script` use case given above:
+With the `guard_interpreter` attribute, we have the following more concise, less cumbersome, and less error-prone expression when for the same `powershell_script` use case given above:

 ```ruby